exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 Some of my shortcodes didn't carry over from hugo, but it was pretty easy to replace that with the [jinja2content](https://github.com/pelican-plugins/jinja2content) plugin instead.

-The first wrinkle was the theme itself.
+The first wrinkle was the theme and styling.
 Since Dimension is a single-page theme that assumes a fairly flat blog-style layout, it didn't have a good submenu option for listing article-style pages separately out of the box, so I needed to add a #article-menu div for when I needed that.